KDE/kgeotag/README.md

 # KGeoTag

-**Warning**: KGeoTag is currently in the beta phase.
-It's feature-complete and should work fine, but version 1.0.0 has not been tagged yet.

-All beta testing and feedback is greatly appreciated!
-Feel free to join KGeoTag's IRC channel [#kde-kgeotag](irc://chat.freenode.net/kde-kgeotag) :-)

 If you are reading this on GitHub, be aware that this is just a mirror.
 The real code repository can be found at https://invent.kde.org/graphics/kgeotag.

 ## What is it?